tatarjr/egegorgulu.com/README.md

 Hi this is the source for my website, [egegorgulu.com](www.egegorgulu.com).
 I also keep track of my work here, please excuse the mess.

 ### TODO
+- Islands illustration for opening, rocks and waves with lines
 - Next Project Links
 - Works nav
 - Intro gimmick (hand drawn with patterns from tattoo?)